korrel8r/korrel8r/README.md

 - [ ] Complete one sample correlation from alert to logs as demo.
 - [ ] Query as value with fields - provide alternate serializations (e.g. URI or oc command, LogQL or URI)
   - Simplify k8s query, avoid URI parse & re-construct.
+- [ ] Use streams as Object for prom & loki, more efficient & have same metadata.

 ## Maybe later
 - [ ] Use local loki executable instead of image to speed up tests?